Incident DetailsCause of Death:

 Both officers were representing their agencies while riding with seven other active and retired officers and one civilian survivor on a 102-mile leg on the seventh day of the 13-day, 1,058-mile bike ride that traveled the perimeter of the state.

 The cyclists were riding southbound on State Road 63 about two miles south of Interstate 74 near Perrysville when the driver of a freight truck rear-ended their support van.
 The van, which was then pushed into the group of riders, had a large banner warning of the cyclists and was using flashing amber lights at the time of the collision.

 Deputy Chief Martin and Lieutenant Dudley died at the scene as a result of their injuries.
 One of the other cyclists and the drivers of both vehicles were injured.

 Deputy Chief Martin had previously served with the Gary Police Department for 25 years.
-He was survived by his wife, a son who serves as a lieutenant with the Gary Police Department, daughter, three sisters and two brothers, one of whom serves as a reserve sergeant with the Mt.
+He was survived by his wife, a son who serves as an enforcement agent with the Indiana Gaming Commission, daughter, three sisters and two brothers, one of whom serves as a reserve sergeant with the Mt.
 Juliet, Tennessee, Police Department.